telador/YoggWheel/docs/store.md

 + text: displayed on the wheel; max lenght of 20 characters; by default filled with sector's number
 + fulltext: displayed in pop-up, if this sector wins the roll
 + color: paint sector's background in that color; by default assigned random color on creation
++ fraction: if you want uneven odds just write how many fractions of the whole you assign to this field.
+Will not change sector size
 + reaction: one of 4 animations of grim reaper at the center of wheel which will be played if this sector wins; resting animation is active at other times
 + delete button: *Madness will consume you! < death sound >*; Oh, there is no restore button and it isn't planned.
 Keep it in mind, while wielding such corrupting force.